 A valuation is generally needed when buying a property with the aid of a mortgage.
-It is normally acquired for the benefit of the mortgage company to ensure that the property amounts to sufficient security for the money they are lending you.
+It is normally acquired for the benefit of the mortgage company to ensure that the property provides sufficient security for the money they are lending you.

 It therefore focuses on what the property is worth and cannot generally be relied on to highlight structural problems.

-A Homebuyers Report is often used for properties that are in reasonably good condition.
-The surveyor will check for major defects in accessible parts of the property.
+A Homebuyers Report is often used for properties that are in reasonably good condition, but where the buyer is looking for reassurance that there is nothing seriously wrong with it.
+When carrying out a Homebuyers report the surveyor will check for major defects in accessible parts of the property.
 However they will not generally undertake a thorough or forensic investigation into the deep structures.
 They won’t for instance pull back the carpets or lift any furniture to get a better view of the structure and issues that are covered up may not be revealed.